mitchelljustin/pragmatic-lightning/index.md

 # Introduction

-{{site.title}} is a guide for building an app that accepts Bitcoin payments on the Lightning Network.
+{{site.title}} is a guide for building an app that accepts Bitcoin micropayments using [Lightning Network](http://lightning.network/).

-Unlike other guides, {{site.title}} focuses on getting a fully functional Lightning app with the lowest amount of time and effort.
+Unlike other guides, {{site.title}} focuses on building a fully functional Lightning app with the lowest amount of time and effort.

-The whole guide shouldn't take more than 2 hours.
+You can get up and running in 10 minutes, and finish the full guide in less than 2 hours.

 **Things you can build include..**
 - [A VPN that charges by the hour](https://metervpn.com?utm_source=pragmatic-lightning&utm_medium=blog)